Inference for continuous-time long memory randomly sampled processes

 \section{Abstract}

-From a continuous-time long memory stochastic process, a discrete-time randomly sampled one is drawn.
-We investigate the second-order properties of this process and establish some time- and frequency- domain asymptotic results.
-We mainly focus on the case when the initial process is Gaussian.
-The challenge being that, although marginally remains Gaussian, the randomly sampled process will no longer be jointly Gaussian.
+From a continuous-time long memory stochastic process, a discrete-time randomly sampled one is drawn using a renewal sampling process.
+We establish the existence of the spectral density of the sampled process, and we give its expression in terms of that of the initial process.
+We also investigate different aspects of the statistical inference on the sampled process.
+In particular, we obtain asymptotic results for the periodogram, the local Whittle estimator of the memory parameter and the long run variance of partial sums.
+We mainly focus on Gaussian continuous-time process.
+The challenge being that the randomly sampled process will no longer be jointly Gaussian.